kubekub/kubekub.com/content/blog/managed-istio-on-gke.md

 </center>

-### Service mesh visualization: kiali
+### Service mesh visualization: Kiali

 Once we have Istio installed, we will need to be able to monitor and have a good UI for the service Mesh.
 It's a very complex system and we need to have a human readable data for it.
 There is where **Kiali** comes out, it is a tool for Service mesh observability and configuration and an OpenSource project.

 It is not yet part of the Istio on GKE offering, that means we need to do a manual installation of it in the GKE.
-We followed the installation instruction in the [kiali documentation website] (https://www.kiali.io/documentation/getting-started/#_advanced_install_operator_only).
+We followed the installation instruction in the [Kiali documentation website] (https://www.kiali.io/documentation/getting-started/#_advanced_install_operator_only).

 ```
 bash <(curl -L https://git.io/getLatestKialiOperator)
 ```
-The installer will prompt for installing kiali without authentication or with, and the administrator user name and password.
+The installer will prompt for installing Kiali without authentication or with, and the administrator user name and password.
 The installation without authentication can be used for example for **adding a proxy server** with an authentication such an oauth proxy.
-This script creates a new namespace called "kiali-operator", and once the operator is installed it manages the installation and upgrades of kiali.
+This script creates a new namespace called "kiali-operator", and once the operator is installed it manages the installation and upgrades of Kiali.
 Kiali will be automatically installed in the "istio-system" namespace.

 <center>
 <img class="special-img-class" width="100%" src="/img/posts/managed-istio-on-gke/kiali-operator-installation.png">
 </center>

-Once kiali is installed, the quickest way to access the console is to create a tunnel using the ```port-forward``` feature of kubectl.
+Once Kiali is installed, the quickest way to access the console is to create a tunnel using the ```port-forward``` feature of kubectl.

 ```bash
 kubectl port-forward kiali 2000 -n istio-system